oernster/3D-printing-info/printers/qidiq1pro/mainsail-setup/README.md

 ### ```systemctl restart moonraker```
 ### ```systemctl restart klipper```

-# Now Mainsail should be available from here: http://<your IP address without angled brackets>:8081
+# Now Mainsail should be available from here: http://(your IP address without brackets):8081

 # TADA!